Modest Stein: Artistic success

 Berkman did not reveal his co-conspirators, and was sentenced to 22 years imprisonment.
 Even so, Goldman continued to give speeches advocating anarchism, and was imprisoned for a year in 1893.
 During this time, Stein turned away from active anarchism, though he regularly sent parcels to his friends in jail.
-Instead he became a successful pen and ink artist for the New York World, New York Sun, and other New York newspapers.
+Instead he became a successful pen and ink artist for the New York World, The Sun, and other New York newspapers.
 After Goldman was released in 1894, Stein moved in with her and her most recent lover, Austrian anarchist Edward Brady, for over a year, but did not resume his sexual relationship with her.
 In 1895, Stein was earning enough as an artist to be able to pay for Goldman's trip to Austria to become a nurse, send her regular money there, and pay for her ticket back.
 When she returned in 1896, he had completely stopped attending anarchist meetings, and only rarely wrote to Berkman in prison.
 His interests had become artistic rather than political; he spent all his leisure time at art auctions, and every few months would furnish a new studio with hangings, vases, canvases, or carpets, only to lose interest in another few months.
 The apartment Goldman shared with Brady was decorated with items originally from such studios.

 Photograph of Alexander Berkman, by Marcia Stein, c.
 1920, signed by both.